 Corporate-Owned Critical Illness Insurance in Alberta

 A specialized strategy for incorporated professionals and Alberta business owners.
 The corporation funds the protection.
 You can sometimes recover the cost.
-If done right, the whole arrangement can be tax-efficient.
+Done correctly, the whole arrangement is tax-efficient.
 Done wrong, it's a mess.
-Here's the straight forward version.
+Here's the straight version.
 For personal coverage, see our Personal Critical Illness Insurance page.

 The Basic Idea

 If you're incorporated, you have a choice about who pays for your critical illness insurance.
-You can pay personally with after-tax dollars, or your corporation can pay with corporate dollars taxed at lower rates.
+Personally, with after-tax dollars.
+Or through your corporation, with corporate dollars taxed at lower rates.

-That alone is the simplest version.
-But there's more to it once you add the return-of-premium angle.
+That's the simplest version.
+It gets more interesting when you add the return-of-premium angle.

 The Split-Dollar Structure

-The structure most commonly used in Canada is what's called "split-dollar" — and the name describes exactly what's happening.
+The structure most often used in Canada is "split-dollar," and the name describes exactly what happens.

-The corporation owns the base critical illness policy.
-It pays the premium for the actual coverage — the part of the policy that pays out a lump sum if you're diagnosed.
-If a claim happens, the benefit goes to the corporation, where it can then be used to compensate you, fund operations, or be paid out to you through whatever combination of salary, dividends, or shareholder loan repayments makes sense.
+The corporation owns the base critical illness policy and pays the premium on the part that actually pays out on a claim.
+If you're diagnosed and the policy pays, the benefit lands in the corporation.
+From there, it can compensate you, fund operations, or be paid to you through some mix of salary, dividends, or shareholder loan repayments.

-Separately, you (the individual) own the return-of-premium (ROP) rider.
-You pay the premium for that rider personally.
-If no claim ever happens and the ROP rider is triggered — typically at policy maturity, surrender after a defined period, or on death — the refund of premiums comes back to you, personally, tax-free.
+You personally own the return-of-premium (ROP) rider and pay the premium for that piece.
+If no claim ever happens and the ROP rider is triggered — at policy maturity, on surrender after a set period, or on death — the refund comes back to you, tax-free.

-So you've got two parties paying two pieces of one policy.
+Two parties pay two pieces of one policy.
 The corporation pays for the protection (and would receive any payout).
 You pay for the option to get your money back, and any refund flows to you directly.

-It sounds simple when you read it.
-The reason it has to be set up carefully is that this arrangement only works cleanly if it's documented as two separate ownership interests with clear premium allocation and clear rights between the parties.
-Sloppy structuring is where things go sideways.
+It sounds simple in summary.
+The reason it has to be set up carefully: this only works cleanly when documented as two separate ownership interests with clear premium allocation and clear rights between the parties.
+Sloppy structuring is where things fall apart.

 Documenting a corporate-owned critical illness arrangement in Alberta